kasisoft/remark-imagetools/README.md

   * Debug.ScriptBefore: prints the script node before the transformation
   * Debug.ScriptAfter: prints the script node after the transformation
   * Debug.All: enables all outputs (convenience value)
+  * Using an array of strings representing these debug settings is also possible.
+For instance:
+    * ['ScriptBefore', 'RootAfter']
 * __scriptTS__ : boolean - By default a ```lang="ts"``` will be added to each create __script__ tag.
 If set to __false__ this won't happen.
 * __attributeName__: The name of the attribute within the frontmatter which defaults to _images_.
 * __presets__: A list of presets essentially providing named configurations.